-- (a) Any new introduction of pollutants into the POTW from an indirect discharger which would be subject to section 301 or 306 of CWA if it were directly discharging those pollutants; and - (b) Any substantial change in the volume or character of pollutants being introduced into that POTW by a source introducing pollutants into the POTW at the time of issuance of the permit. - (c) For purposes of this paragraph, adequate notice shall include information on; - (1) the quality and quantity of effluent introduced into the POTW, and - (2) any anticipated impact of the change on the quantity or quality of effluent to be discharged from the POTW. - 8.
+- (a) Any new introduction of pollutants into the POTW from an indirect discharger which would be subject to section 301 or 306 of CWA if it were directly discharging those pollutants; and - (b) Any substantial change in the volume or character of pollutants being introduced into that POTW by a source introducing pollutants into the POTW at the time of issuance of the permit. - (c) For purposes of this paragraph, adequate notice shall include information on; - (1) the quality and quantity of effluent introduced into the POTW, and - (2) any anticipated impact of the change on the quantity or quality of effluent to be discharged from the POTW. - 7.
 Reporting of Non-Detects: - (a) An analysis conducted by the permittee or their contracted laboratory shall be conducted in such a way that the precision and accuracy of the analyzed result can be enumerated. - (b) The permittee shall not report a sample result as "Non-Detect" without also reporting the detection limit of the test.
 Reporting as "Non Detect" without also including the detection limit will be considered failure to report, which is a violation of this permit. - (c) The permittee shall provide the "Non-Detect" sample result using the less than sign and the minimum detection limit (e.g. <10). - (d) Where the permit contains a Minimum Level (ML) and the permittee is granted authority in the permit to report zero in lieu of the < ML for a specified parameter (conventional, priority pollutants, metals, etc.), then zero (0) is to be reported for that parameter. - (e) See Standard Conditions Part I, Section A, #4 regarding proper detection limits used for sample analysis. - (f) When calculating monthly averages, one-half of the method detection limit (MDL) should be used instead of a zero.
-Where all data are below the MDL, the "<MDL" shall be reported as indicated in item (c). - 9.
-It is a violation of the Missouri Clean Water Law to fail to pay fees associated with this permit (644.055 RSMo). - 10.
-The permittee shall comply with any applicable requirements listed in 10 CSR 20-9, unless the facility has received written notification that the Department has approved a modification to the requirements.
-The monitoring frequencies contained in this permit shall not be construed by the permittee as a modification of the monitoring frequencies listed in 10 CSR 20-9.
-If a modification of the monitoring frequencies listed in 10 CSR 20-9 is needed, the permittee shall submit a written request to the Department for review and, if deemed necessary, approval.
+Where all data are below the MDL, the "<MDL" shall be reported as indicated in item (c). - 8.
+It is a violation of the Missouri Clean Water Law to fail to pay fees associated with this permit (644.055 RSMo).